Spring 2025 - Opens July 1, 2024

 6. Skills & Competencies, Short EssaysUse these questions to provide information regarding your skills/competencies in

-programming, courses relevant to your INI program(s) of interest, extracurricular and/or leadership experience.
+programming, courses relevant to your INI program(s) of interest, and extracurricular, academic and professional experience.

 7. Employment History and Resume